sseshadr/CarND-Traffic-Sign-Classifier-Project/writeup_trafficSigns.md

 * test set accuracy of 0.931

 * What was the first architecture that was tried and why was it chosen?
 The LeNet architecture was suggested as a good starting point so that is what I chose.
 Since this model has already proved to be good at deciphering numbers and we know that traffic signs might contain numbers too, it is a good starting point.
 From there, we need to do empirical tests to see if it can recognize non-numeric signs just as well.
-This reference paper was also useful.
+[This reference paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) was also useful.
 * What were some problems with the initial architecture?
 A good way to check if an architecture will work at all for the application is to train it so much that it actually overfits the training data.
 Once we get there, we can apply some deep learning techniques such as dropouts and regularizations to generalize the network and address the overfitting.
 So this is a problem we are intentionally working towards.
 With the initial architecture, we achieved overfitting.
 Training accuracy was ~0.95 and the validation accuracy was ~0.85.
 Here is when I decided to raise the epochs to see if the trends continue.
 I also added a couple of visualizations to plot the loss and the accuracy curve to see the trend better.
 We would see training always reach a really good accuracy.
 But validation loss will be moving around a whole lot instead of settling down.
+![alt text][image19]
 * How was the architecture adjusted and why was it adjusted?
 To address the overfitting, I added a drop out layer.
 This makes the network question the input data and not be over reliant on a particular input to be available to make a decision.
 We can set this probability of an input being available.
 A good choice is to use 0.5 during the training process.
 But in validation and test we set this to 1.0 since dropout is supposed to do its blind folding act only during training.
 During normal operation, we can think of it as a see through layer.
 * Which parameters were tuned?
 How were they adjusted and why?